 There’s certainly something spooky about an unmarked grave site.

 The White Oak Flats Cemetery is home to many of Gatlnburg’s original residents and pioneers.
 It’s believed that the graves are unmarked because of financial reasons.
 However, rumor has it that if you visit this cemetery – these ghosts will make their presence known.

 Are there haunted houses in Gatlinburg?

-If you’re looking for a thrill and a guaranteed scare, there are some other spooky options in the form of haunted attractions for you in Gatlinburg.
+If you’re looking for a thrill or a guaranteed scare, there are some other spooky options in the form of haunted attractions for you on your Gatlinburg vacation.

 For example, Ripley’s Haunted Adventure features Fright Nights throughout October, which is an extra scary and spine-chilling version of the already-spooky attraction.
 You can also save on multiple Ripley’s attractions with combination tickets.

 The Mysterious Mansion is another haunted mansion in Gatlinburg.
 It’s a 3-story haunted house located in downtown Gatlinburg and has live actors.

 Also, consider a walking ghost tour in Gatlinburg.
 You’ll be guided by a professional to explore the spooky, haunted corners of town on a stroll through the streets of Gatlinburg.